OpenNebula/docs/source/design_and_installation/building_your_cloud/understand.rst

 In the three scenarios, the Cloud Administrators manage the physical infrastructure, creates users and VDCs, prepares base templates and images for users, etc

-These Cloud Administrators  typically access to the cloud by using the CLI or the Admin View of Sunstone.
+Cloud Administrators typically access to the cloud by using the CLI or the Admin View of Sunstone.

 +------------------+---------------------------------------------------------------------------------------------------------------------------------------------------------+
 |       Role       |                                                                       Capabilities                                                                      |